BobcatGames/bwb/README.md

 ## Building

-Needs a recent NodeJS version.
+Needs a recent NodeJS version, and 7zip in the path.

     npm install
+    npm run build      # Linux, MacOS, Win+Bash npm run build:win  # Win (cmd or powershell)

+If you don't have 7zip:

+    npm install
     npx tsc

-Then zip up the dist/index.js (rename to .ks if needed) and the mod.json.
+Then zip up the dist/index.js (rename to .ks if needed) and the mod.json files.